By B Grace Bullock, PhD, E-RYT 500

 The most important thing that yoga teachers and therapists can do is to exercise caution, ask questions, stay informed, and exercise humility when it comes to discussing yoga research.
 While there are a number of promising studies and the field is continuing to grow, we still know very little about how yoga works and why.
 More and more researchers are beginning to ask these questions, so it is only a matter of time until we understand the scientific basis for the miracles that we witness each and every day.

-B Grace Bullock, PhD, E RYT-500, is Senior Research Scientist at the Mind & Life Institute, and Faculty at Integrated Health Yoga Therapy's, yoga therapist training programme.
-She is a psychologist, author, intervention and implementation scientist who has worked extensively in inpatient and outpatient behavioral health settings.
-Her research and clinical work explore the effects of integrating empirically supported psychotherapy with yoga therapy to relieve stress, anxiety, depression and other psychological illnesses, and to promote health and wellbeing for children, teens, adults, couples and families.
-She is the former Editor-in-Chief of the International Journal of Yoga Therapy, and the recipient of a Francisco J. Varela Research Award from the Mind & Life Institute in 2010.
-For more information contact Grace at email@example.com or see http://www.mind-bodytherapy.com.
+B Grace Bullock, PhD, E-RYT, is the former Editor-in-Chief of the International Journal of Yoga Therapy.
+She is an author, intervention scientist and practitioner who has worked extensively in inpatient and outpatient behavioral health settings.
+Her research and clinical work explore the effects of integrating empirically supported psychotherapy with yoga therapy to relieve stress, anxiety, depression and other psychological illnesses, and to promote health and wellbeing for children and their families.
+She was the recipient of a Francisco J. Varela Research Award from the Mind & Life Institute.
+For more information contact Grace at firstname.lastname@example.org or see http://www.mind-bodytherapy.com.

 Bookmark/Search this post with